gibbok/typescript-book/README.md

 ### any

-The `any` data type represents literally “any” value, it is the default value when TypeScript cannot infer the type or is not specified.
+The `any` data type represents literally "any" value, it is the default value when TypeScript cannot infer the type or is not specified.

 When using `any` TypeScript compiler skips the type checking so there is no type safety when `any` is being used.
 Generally do not use `any` to silence the compiler when an error occurs, instead focus on fixing the error as with using `any`  it is possible to break contracts and we lose the benefits of TypeScript autocomplete.